Noxilie/focssy/README.md

 somemod3   0.2   someMod3_v0.2.jar
 ```

+3)
-3) badmods.txt syntax - modName (part of modFileName that you don't expect to change).
+bmodlist.txt syntax - modName (part of modFileName that you don't expect to change).
 One row - one name.
 ```
 So, if your modFileName is something like this: mygreatsupermod_ver0.0.0.3.zip The modName should be: mygreatsupermod
 ```
+umodlist.txt syntax - same as bmodlist, except if it's a "good" mod, modName should be modId.